nextflow-io/nextflow/docs/dsl2.md

 ### Module binaries

+*New in version `22.10.0`*

-As of version `22.10.0`, modules can define binary scripts that are locally scoped to the processes defined by the tasks.
+Modules can define binary scripts that are locally scoped to the processes defined by the tasks.

 To enable this feature add the following setting in pipeline configuration file: